economicah/economicah.github.io/research.md

 **Works in Progress**

-"Shocks to Income, Shocks to Wealth and Socioeconomic Progress of Native Americans"
+"Income, Wealth and the Socioeconomic Progress of Native Americans" "Wealth and Economic Development: The Case of Black Wall Street"

 **Pre-Doctoral Work**